 - Tough with superb lenses

-The arms offer up to 15mm of length adjustment, meaning you can adjust them to play nice with both on- and off-road helmets, and the venting can be modulated as well to provide a little extra protection against fogging on humid days (not that our tester ever needed it).
+The arms offer up to 15mm of length adjustment, meaning you can adjust them to fit on- and off-road helmets.

 Rudy Project Deltabeat